bb-deeplearning/bbdls-dark-mode/vsc-extension-quickstart.md

 ## Make changes

 * Changes to the theme file are automatically applied to the Extension Development Host window.

-## Adopt your theme to Visual Studio Code

-* The token colorization is done based on standard TextMate themes.
-Colors are matched against one or more scopes.

 To learn more about scopes and how they're used, check out the [color theme](https://code.visualstudio.com/api/extension-guides/color-theme) documentation.